 Rookie Jax has solid start, helps Twins beat Astros 5-3

+Rookie Griffin Jax is making the most of his opportunity to start in the majors, and highlighted his skills Thursday night by stifling one of baseball's toughest lineups.

-The Minnesota Twins got a solid start from rookie Griffin Jax, and Andrelton Simmons drove in two runs as they built a big lead early and held on for a 5-3 victory over the Houston Astros on Thursday night.
+The Minnesota Twins got a solid start from Jax, and Andrelton Simmons drove in two runs as they built a big lead early and held on for a 5-3 victory over the Houston Astros.

+“Everything he wanted to do he did.”
+Twins manager Rocco Baldelli said.
+“It didn’t look like the Astros really dialed in on him or felt comfortable in some of those at-bats.
+It was a heck of an outing in every way.
+He should be happy with that outing because we really are.”

 Jax (2-1) allowed three hits and one run in a career-high 5 1/3 innings for his first career victory as a starter.
 Jax, who has made just eight appearances and four starts in his career, picked up his first major league win June 25 while pitching in relief.